wwalser/dazzle-node/README.md

         // hey it works!
     });

-For a list of methods and interfaces see [http://wiki.teamfortress.com/wiki/WebAPI#Dota_2](http://wiki.teamfortress.com/wiki/WebAPI#Dota_2)
+For a list of methods and interfaces see [http://wiki.teamfortress.com/wiki/WebAPI#Dota_2](http://wiki.teamfortress.com/wiki/WebAPI#Dota_2).
+Note that you dont need to include the app ID (aka _570), this is added automatically.

 License
 -----------